bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Vault/STRSM_OCL_Vault-Creation.md

 ^table-OclVaultForm

 ## Oracle: Precursor Vault Shape
-This oracle can be used to replace the one provided on [[OCL_Vault-Exterior#Oracle Precursor Vault Shape|Precursor Vault Shape Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Vault-Exterior#Oracle Precursor Vault Shape|Precursor Vault Shape Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > To create a Precursor Vault, choose or roll on its shape as seen from the exterior. ^guidance-OclVaultShape